• Skip to primary navigation

 Jill Colonna

-Easy recipe for an ice cream yule log cake.
+Easy recipe for a French ice cream yule log cake.
 Make it as simple as you need to: from a plain ready-made ice cream log to one filled with candied chestnuts and orange and topped with toasted clementine meringue for a snowy log effect.

 5 from 1 vote